DouglasRoyds/vimrc/doc/tips.md

 How to crack the (very steep) learning curve into VIM:

-1. It's all in the configuration - the default vimrc file is very poor indeed, so you need to use someone else's.
-Do this as part of the install process, before even trying to start using VIM.
+1. It's all in the configuration
+    * The default vimrc file is poor indeed, so you need to use someone else's.
+    * Do this as part of the install process, before even trying to start using VIM.
-2. Do the tutorial - launch it from the command line by typing vimtutor.
-This copies the original file, and opens VIM to edit it.
+2. Do the tutorial
+    * Launch it from the command line by typing `vimtutor`.
+    * This copies the original file, and opens VIM to edit it.
 3. Make sure you are familiar with all the commands in the [Best Vim Tips][1]
-4. The rest of this document describes the things that won't be covered by the above.
-At time of writing, I'm not describing how to set up your configuration and plug-ins here - I'm just assuming that they're set up the same as mine.
-I need to think about how to standardise this.
+4. The rest of this document describes things that I find useful, but that (mostly) aren't covered by the above.
+    * I'm not describing how to set up your configuration and plug-ins here.
+    * I'm just assuming that they're set up the same as mine.

 Moving around
 -------------